Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 To learn more about the differences between types of gold, contact us.

 Pink gold, red gold and rose gold are nearly the same, with slight differences in composition and appearance.
 They all are made of 75% gold combined with copper and silver alloys.
 Jewelry vendors and goldsmiths may use the three gold names interchangeably, but rose gold is most common, especially for engagement rings and other fine jewelry.
-All three golds have a lustrous, pinkish tone, like in this rose gold hidden halo ring.
+All three golds have a lustrous, pinkish tone, like in this rose gold hidden halo ring from Blue Nile.

 Composition Differences of Pink Gold, Red Gold, Rose Gold